enyineer/matrix-compose/README.md

 ```

 ## Add an admin user 🧑‍🦰
 See [Synapse GitHub](https://github.com/matrix-org/synapse/tree/develop/docker#generating-an-admin-user) for a tutorial on how to do this.
-Switch "synapse" (containers name) in with `matrix-compose_synapse_1`.
+Replace "synapse" (containers name) in the provided command with `matrix-compose_synapse_1` - which is the auto-generated name of your docker-compose synapse server container.